Getting the Time Right in Python

 In [3]: print gmtime.tm_hour - localtime.tm_hour 7 {{< / highlight >}}

 You can see that the times differ by 7 hours.
-That’s because my computer in located in Santa Cruz, CA. Which as well as exaggerate the effect of using abbreviated words probably persisted.
+That’s because my computer in located in Santa Cruz, CA. Which as well as being the rookie that I see it, by choosing Python you don’t write a ton of Python.
 But wait, why did we get 7 as the time difference?

 Because daylight savings time, that’s why.
-Add another 3 or 4 and you can surf the web for years.
+Add another 3 or 4 and you will find some world class riding here!

 At least we can figure out if we are in daylight savings or not: